 - 400g / 14oz refried beans (1 can, I use Old El Paso)

 - 400g / 14oz black beans, drained (1 can, Note 3)

 - 8 tortillas (or burrito wraps)

-- 1 cup+ grated melting cheese (I like Monterey Jack, tasty or cheddar cheese)
+- 1.5 cups (150g) grated melting cheese, or more (I like Monterey Jack, tasty or cheddar cheese)

 - Mix together Spice Mix ingredients.
 Set aside.

 - Heat oil in a large saucepan over medium heat.
 Add flour and mix to combine into a paste.
 Cook for 1 minute, stirring constantly.